jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Before 1.0

-- fix: variants not showing in viewer
-- Bug: foam wikilinks from README.md or index.md broken when using a kitbook route don't work as they link relative to root - one option is to reroute to kitbook/index or kitbook/README
+- bug: foam wikilinks from README.md or index.md broken when using a kitbook route don't work as they link relative to root - one option is to reroute to kitbook/index or kitbook/README
-- add copy button to code blocks
+- improve: viewer's component tree when components from packages are used which have slots
-- movable viewer and adjustable shortcuts
+- improve: variants not showing in viewer
-- Add visual regression comment if no changed snapshots
-- give md edit button a solid background
+- html snapshot regression via Vitest+happydom which stores baseline and comparisons in a single file in the static folder on build
 - set languages cookie by project
-- hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
-May need .not-prose when hoisted
 - snapshot compositions also
-- automatically analyze component for props
-- editable props for variants and compositions
-- auto-adjusting iframe height
-- responsive iframes shrink to keep interior resolution
 - save selected languages in URL for easy sharing
 - toggleable padding around variants
-- show compositions in viewer
 - full-screen focus view for sandbox
   - show source code using code editor <!-- i-tabler-code"-->
-- start automatically displaying components without stories by using default props
+- automatically analyze component for props
-  - document how to adjust glob to be able to gradually include components
   - `import { svelte2tsx } from 'svelte2tsx';`
   - `import FolderRaw from './Folder.svelte?raw';`
+  - display a default variant for components without variants by using default props
+  - document how to adjust glob to be able to gradually include components
+- Next and Previous pages (see Docusaurus/Vitebook)
+- movable viewer and adjustable shortcuts
+- show compositions in viewer
+- auto-adjusting iframe height
+- hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
+May need .not-prose when hoisted
+- editable props for variants and compositions

+## Rough edges

+- responsive iframes shrink to keep interior resolution
 - keep sidebar active page in view
   - menu item should be expanded when linked to (currently not visible if parent folder was manually closed and then it was jumped to via a wikilink)
-- update meta-tags based on current page
-- Next and Previous pages (see Docusaurus/Vitebook)

-## Rough edges

 - shouldn't crash upon finding oddly placed file like `/src/+layout.svelte` or `src/ind.md`
 - on build don't show folders that have no components with Kitbook files
 - Scrollspy TOC in sidebar (maybe client-side only for setup simplicity) - look at svelte-put toc